 About Clare

-I offer psychotherapy to support people in deepening self-awareness, healing relational wounds, developing thriving relationships - both personal and professional, and creating more fulfilling lives.
+I offer psychotherapy to support people in deepening self-awareness, healing trauma and relational wounds, developing thriving relationships - both personal and professional, and creating more fulfilling lives.

 I believe that at the heart of a good life are good relationships.